rajabishek/blogger/source/_drafts/Learning-CSS-Cascading-style-sheets.md

 Sometimes you may be confused when you may see styles which you haven't defined but are present in your document, these are coming from the default stylesheet.
 This confusion has even resulted in its own technique called as CSS reset which a collection of styles which are first written that zero out the browser default styles giving you a consistent point to begin writing styles.
 You can visit [CSS reset](http://cssreset.com) which is website having links to the popular CSS resets that are currently available.

 ![Screenshot 1](/img/learning-css/css-syntax.png)

+The above is a valid CSS syntax.
+There are two main sections, the yellow area is the selector and the blue area is called as declaration.
+The selector is used to target the element to be styled.
+The declaration portion consists of a set of formatting rules to style the target element.
+The red area is called as a formatting rule.
+Every formatting rule has a property and a value.